codeforboston/cornerwise/README.md

 Technologies used:
 ----------------------------------------------------------------------------------------------------------------------------
 - Python - To fetch the data from the google spreadsheet to json format for the consumption of the dashboard
+- GeoDjango - To store spatial data and user preferences
 - HTML/CSS - For display purpose
 - Backbone.js , require - for MVC
 - Bootstrap - for responsive design